Media Psychology

 “The media” is a term that may be used in a wide range of contexts to describe a wide range of technologies, methods of communication, and platforms for distributing information.
 As media, communications, and related technologies have evolved, a relatively new area of study has emerged to better understand and address the media as it relates to human behavior.
 This field is known as “media psychology.”

 Since the late 1900s, media psychology has continued to develop as an intersection of various disciplines.
-Because media and media technology are considered a widespread part of modern life, understanding the field may be essential for building an awareness of the mechanisms and implications of modern media for groups and individuals.
+Because media and media technology are considered a widespread part of modern life, understanding the field of media psychology may be essential for building an awareness of the mechanisms and implications of modern media for groups and individuals.

 Getty/Sarah Waiswa